CAddison4/EventApp/README.md

 7. Run the DB connection string that starts with `cockroach sql -url`.
 It will ask you for a password.
 The password will be the password we saved in step 2.

 8. Run the database script in the terminal.
 It can be found in the root directory of the backend.
+Make sure to hit enter one more time if the last line of the script does not automatically execute.

 ### Set up AWS